Governors

 Jodie Heath - Parent Governor

-Sharon Yates - Parent Governor
+Sharon Yates - Parent Governor, Responsible for Careers and Sixth Form

 My name is Sharon Yates and I have a daughter that attends Malbank School and Sixth Form College.
 I became a Parent Governor in March 2020, and I am a link governor for the Sixth Form.
-Previously I have been a co-opted Governor at a High School in Staffordshire, and Chair of Governors at another Staffordshire High School.
-I work full time at Reaseheath College, in Nantwich, as an Assistant Principal, having worked in the post 16 education sector for approximately 30 years.
+Previously, I have been a co-opted Governor at a High School in Staffordshire, and Chair of Governors at another Staffordshire High School.
+I work full time at Reaseheath College, in Nantwich, as an Assistant Principal, having worked in the post 16 education sectors for approximately 30 years.
 During this time, I have predominantly worked with colleges and independent training providers to manage Apprenticeship and Sixth Form College provision.
 My job has included the financial, quality and performance management of post 16 provision as well as responsibility for safeguarding students and apprentices.
 I have lived in the Nantwich area for 30 years, and have a good understanding of the community through links with local and regional businesses and community groups.

-Lindsay Smith - Parent Governor
+Lindsay Smith - Parent Governor, Responsible for Environment and Sustainability

 Robert Edleston - Co-Opted Governor